jskov/openapi-jaxrs-client/src/docs/Configuration.md

 >Allows you to control the naming of enumeration constants using the operators described above.

->The type name is given as input.
+>The enumeration value is given as input.

 >
-    default value: TYPENAME; UPCASE
+    default value: REGEXP/-/_/; TYPENAME; UPCASE

+**naming-rules-enum-number-constant**

+>Allows you to control the naming of enumeration number constants using the operators described above.

+>The enumeration value is given as input.

+>
+    default value: REGEXP/-/NEG_/; PREPEND/NUMBER_/

 **naming-rules-entity**